 Music for each concert is available to hire to Members for each concert for a reasonable fee.
 Alternatively you may wish to purchase your own scores.
 However please note that as we perform Messiah and Christmas Carols every year and we do not offer for hire copies of either Messiah (Watkins Shaw) or 100 Carols for Choirs, although we do have a few copies for potential new members to use prior to their voice assessment, we also supply copies for our Halcyon singers.
 We suggest that potential adult members wait until you have successfully passed your voice assessment before actually buying.
 We try to keep a stock of pre-owned scores in stock to save new members some money (Messiah £5, Carols £10) - please ask to see what we have!
 But if you prefer new then both should be obtainable through local music shops (The Music House is good) or online.
 All choir members are also expected to buy a copy of "The Greatest Choral Classics" edited by our President Brian Kay, once they have passed their voice assessment.
 The librarian Team have copies for just £10 available at all times.

 Learning the Music / Scores etc etc

-Publicity (Radio) Opportunities for HCS Members (by Tessa Mobbs) Andrew's suggestion of contacting Classic FM with a music request, as a means of publicising our concerts, proved easier than I thought - and provided an excellent opportunity to highlight our Mozart concert on Classic FM Requests with Jamie Crick (1 -3pm weekdays).
-Should any members of the choir wish to publicise our events by linking it to a music request, it can be done in one of three ways:
+Publicity (Radio) Opportunities for HCS Members Why not contact Classic FM with a music request, as a means of publicising our concerts?
+Weekdays from 1 - 3 pm they will play music suggested by members of the public so any choir member could help publicise our events by linking it to a music request, it can be done in one of three ways:

 Finally....keeping the Secretary up to date...
-It is also important that you make sure I have the correct phone number and address for you so that I can contact you if we have to cancel a rehearsal - as we did during the winter because of snow.
-If you are in any doubt then have a word to check what info I have.
+It is also important that you make sure that the Secretary's Member records have the correct phone number and address so that Members can be contacted if we have to cancel a rehearsal - as we did during the winter because of snow.
+If you are in any doubt then have a word to check what info is on file.